mindsphere/vfc-examples/Dashboard_getting_started/doc/readme.md

 # This folder stores the pictures used in the main and Setup readme.md

-It is not needed to complete the getting started example Dashboard.
+You do not need the content of this folder to complete the getting started example Dashboard.